The Linera banner

 Example

-A simple unit test is shown below, which tests if the application's do_something method changes the application state.
+A simple unit test is shown below, which tests if the application contract's do_something method changes the application state.

 #[cfg(test)]